CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 In scan, the CPU dominated in performance over my implementations, but thrust proved to be the fastest at large array sizes, increasing much slower than other approaches.
 The CPU is marginally faster than thrust at small array sizes, because the parallelism is not fast enough to offset the heavier cost of transferring memory to and from the GPU.
 The thrust algorithm's supremacy shows that true harnessing of the GPU takes more than simply implementing an algorithm, but also smart usage of shared memory, data prefetching, and other strategies to utilize the parallel hardware.
 See more about the thrust algorithm at the bottom of the readme.

+In stream compaction, the GPU has a much better performance at larger array sizes than the CPU.
+Note that the power of two and non power of two CPU runs without scan cover each other due to their negligible performance difference.

 In scan, there is interesting behavior between the power of two and non power of two naive GPU algorithms.
 The non-power of two naive algorithm had an increasing difference in performance over the power of two input the larger the input became.
 This is likely because the overhead of padding zeroes increases as size increases.
 The same is not true of the compaction algorithms, likely because the main bottleneck of that algorithm is the global memory reads, which are present even if the input is a power of two.
 This was not present in the work efficient algorithm, which is so tight between the power of two and non power of two that the power of two line is not visible.

+Across all algorithms and the multiple tests there is a very pleasing linear increase in performance.
+This is likely due to the running time being so closely tied to the array input size, and any additional overhead being trumped by the O(n) nature of the algorithmic approaches.

 # Investigation of Thrust using NSight